RubenGres/Seg2Sat/README.md

 Seg2Sat explores the potential of diffusion algorithms such as [StableDiffusion](https://github.com/CompVis/stable-diffusion) and [ControlNet](https://github.com/lllyasviel/ControlNet) to generate aerial images based on terrain segmentation data.
 The dataset is derived from IGN's [FLAIR (French Land cover from Aerospace Imagery)](https://ignf.github.io/FLAIR/), which provides land cover information for various regions in France.
 The goal is to create photorealistic synthetic aerial images or stylized aerial imagery.

-This could have many uses like drawing your next dungeon and dragon basemap or for dataset creation/augmentation!
+This could have many uses like drawing your next dungeon and dragon basemap or for dataset creation/augmentation.
+Outpainting and inpainting are also possible and yield convincing results.

 <table>
   <tr>